 Tara is an independent curator and cultural producer.

-From 2006 to 2018, she was the Creative Director of Sculpture in the Vineyards, a longstanding outdoor sculpture exhibition and cultural event in the Hunter Valley.
-As the Director of dLux MediaArts from 2009 to 2017, she designed and delivered an annual program of exhibitions and socially engaged art and technology programs for young people.
+She was the Creative Director of Sculpture in the Vineyards, a longstanding outdoor sculpture exhibition and cultural event in the Hunter Valley and Director of dLux MediaArts, where she designed and delivered an annual program of exhibitions and socially engaged art and technology programs for young people.

-In 2017 she founded ARTeConnect – a network of artists, educators and social entrepreneurs working creatively with technology to produce innovative educational programs and unique art events and experiences.
+In 2017 Tara founded ARTeConnect – a network of artists, educators and social entrepreneurs working creatively with technology to produce innovative educational programs and unique art events and experiences.

 Art Est. Director

 Jennifer is the Founder and Director of Art Est. Art School and Gallery, established 2008.

 Jennifer holds a BA from Canberra University.
-Her background in museum public programs, arts festivals and event marketing in Sydney, Japan and London, this combined with her passion for the visual arts, brings an added dimension to Art Est. activities.
+Her background in museum public programs, arts festivals and event marketing in Sydney, Japan, and London, combined with her passion for the visual arts, brings an added dimension to Art Est. activities.

 Public Art and Placemaking Leader, Inner West Council

 Bronwyn is a practising artist and artsworker who lives and works in the inner west.
 For the past eleven years she has worked at Inner West Council, contributing to the range of programs designed to support artists, develop audiences for the arts, and encourage arts participation.